1999 Uganda Cup

-1999 Uganda Cup was the 25th season of the main Ugandan football Cup.
+The Uganda Cup is the Uganda's main annual national football competition, organized by FUFA.
+It is played on a knock out basis.
+This annual competition is open for non league sides, registered clubs playing in all the five football divisions (Division I, II, III, Iv and V) FUFA.
+The 1999 Uganda Cup was the 25th season of the main Ugandan football Cup.

 Overview

-The competition was known as the Kakungulu Cup and was won by Dairy Heroes FC who defeated Lyantonde FC 3-0 on penalties in the final.
+The competition was known as the Kakungulu Cup and was won by Dairy Heroes FC also known as Mbale Heroes FC who defeated Lyantonde FC 3-0 on penalties in the final.
 The score was level at 0-0 at the end of extra time.
 The results are not available for the earlier rounds but it is known that Dairy Heroes eliminated SC Villa in the semi-finals.